Commonly Asked Questions and Answers

 At this point of time we do not know what the Covid-19 or international visa situation will be later this year.
 Having still 2.5 trimesters to study in person should, according to the current rules, allow you to apply for the same student visa offered pre-Covid-19.
 This is an evolving situation and we hope to have all international students here in January, but we have to ask you to stay up-to-date with the most current visa regulations from the NZ Government.

-I am an international student, do I need a visa to study online?
+I am an international student, do I need a visa to study online from overseas?

-No, you can apply through Wellington University International and be accepted without a student visa in order to begin the programme.
+No, you can apply through Wellington University International (WUI) and be accepted without a student visa in order to begin the programme.
+International students currently residing in New Zealand will have to obtain or maintain a student visa.
+Please follow up with WUI for further clarification.

 Will online study impact my job prospects after graduation?